-Treatment in IND AS 16 Treatment in existing AS-10 Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Assets retirement obligations (ARO) are measured at present value of the expected cost to settle the obligation.
+Treatment in IND AS 16 Treatment in existing AS-10 Impact on accounts on adoption of IND AS Assets retirement obligations (ARO) are measured at present value of the expected cost to settle the obligation.
 Assets retirement obligations are not discounted and are recorded at the amount expected to be paid in future.
 ARO liability is discounted and measured at amortized cost with subsequent charging of the amortization amount as finance cost.
 This will have impact on the profit for the year.
 Adoption of IND AS will affect the profit due to charging of finance cost.
 ROCE will also be impacted.